-CFYE aims to co-invest in innovative, private sector-led partnerships that aim to address the youth unemployment challenge by creating, matching, and improving jobs for youth, with a particular focus on counties outside of Nairobi.
-Please direct any queries to email@example.com.
+CFYE is seeking innovative solutions from private sector employers (e.g., manufacturing, service industries) that will address the youth employment challenge by creating, matching, and improving jobs for youth, with a particular focus on counties outside of Nairobi.
+Please direct any queries to firstname.lastname@example.org.
 For more information on our first Call for Solutions in Kenya, please visit our Kenya Portfolio page.

 Kenya has a large population of job seekers that grows every day.
 Today, more than 35% of Kenya’s youth population (17 million) is unemployed or underemployed.
 For young women, this figure can even reach 50%.
 There are not enough jobs available to decrease the current volume of unemployed young Kenyans or even for all young people entering the labour market.